Meta Pixel

 8:00 PM - They submit inquiries to 7 venues through WeddingWire and The Knot.
 Identical message, same details.

-8:03 PM - Venue A (has AI Sales Assistant sends personalized email: "Hi Emma!
+8:03 PM - Venue A (has AI Sales Assistant for wedding venues) sends personalized email: "Hi Emma!
 June 15th for 150 guests - we have availability.
 Can we schedule a tour for you this Saturday at 2 PM or Sunday at 11 AM?"

 8:07 PM - Venue B (receptionist working late) calls them: "Just got your inquiry, wanted to reach out personally..."